 Google VPN is currently only available on Android, iOS, Windows, and Mac devices.

 The capabilities of Google One VPN are limited and only available as part of the premium Google One plans.
-To access these features, you must purchase a minimum of 2 terabytes (TB) of Google One cloud storage.
+Since the latest update, it’s available in all of them, including the Basic plan, which is available at $24.99.

 ExpressVPN vs Google VPN – who is the winner?

-Google VPN, on the other hand, is also known for its strong privacy policies, and fast speeds, but it’s much more limited.
+Google VPN, on the other hand, is also known for its strong privacy policies and fast speeds, but it also has a few limitations.

 If your only concern is protecting your data, then Google One can be a good choice, but if you want personalized configuration options and increased internet performance, go for ExpressVPN.

-To conclude, when comparing ExpressVPN vs Google VPN, we’d say that ExpressVPN is the best overall option, offering users a full feature set that covers most needs.
+To conclude, when comparing ExpressVPN vs Google VPN, we’d say that ExpressVPN is the better overall option, offering users a full feature set that covers most needs.